logicalclocks/feature-store-api/docs/hopsworksai/rondb.md

 automatically pick the best options for your setup.

 ## Enabling RonDB
 To setup a cluster with RonDB, click on the `Enable` checkbox during cluster creation.
-If you don't see this option contact [sales](mailto: sales@logicalclocks.com).
+If you don't see this option contact [us](mailto: sales@logicalclocks.com).

 <p align="center">
   <figure>